ojitha/ojitha.github.io/_posts/2025-06-08-ElasitcViaAzurePipeline.md

 ### Common Issues

-It is important to know that
+It is essential to know that

 - **Use `runOptions: 'inline'`** instead of `runOptions: 'commands'` for complex conditionals.
 - **The `inline` option** treats your code as a proper bash script.